sezanzeb/input-remapper/README.md

 - `h` executes the parameter as long as the key is pressed down
 - `.` executes two actions behind each other

-Syntax errors are shown in the ui. each `k` function adds a short delay of 10ms that can be configured in `~/.config/key-mapper/config`.
+Syntax errors are shown in the UI on save. each `k` function adds a short delay of 10ms that can be configured in `~/.config/key-mapper/config`.

 ##### Names